 The only consideration for some is that the 5000 uses a Nickel Metal Hydride (NiMH) battery which today is an older technology, compared to the more popular Lithium-Ion batteries that are available.

 NiMH have a tendency over time to degrade, but should this happen to you there is the 2 year warranty that has you covered.

 To prolong the life of any brush do try to discharge the battery fully every couple of months and give it a rinse and a wipe down to remove grime that builds up.

 We will always feedback and update this review should our findings change

-As consumers we have choice.
-Never has the number of choices been so great within the electric toothbrush market and I would be lying if it I said it was easy to decide between brushes.
+As consumers, we have a choice.
+Never has the number of choices been so great within the electric toothbrush market and I would be lying if I said it was easy to decide between brushes.

 The Pro 5000 is a solid electric toothbrush, there is no denying this.